kwoolter/JSAwesomenauts/README.md

 # Javascript Awesomenauts

-Messing around with Javascript to display Awesomenauts files from a json adtya file
+Messing around with Javascript to display Awesomenauts files from a json data file

 Other examples as well